Sean5P/PP1-TEST-Whites-Cross/README.md

 ## Introduction

-The purpose of this website is to celebrate the heritage, culture, and significance of Whites Cross.
-It is intended to be a 1st Stop to find out, post, or advertise (FREE) anything to do with, what has, is, or about to take place in Whites Cross, or its surrounding Areas, while also providing visitors with a comprehensive guide, connecting them with the essence of Whites Cross,
+This website celebrates the heritage, culture, and significance of Whites Cross.
+It serves as a primary hub to find, post, or advertise (free of charge) information related to events, stories, or offerings connected to Whites Cross and its neighbouring areas.

 ### Portfolio Project 1 – Sean Kirwan

-There were a number of bugs (or issues) that I found very frustrating.
-Pretty sure the vast majority were down to my inexperience, forgetting to send code to git, and then losing it all.

 <img src="assets/images/wx-readme-multiscreen1.jpg">